-Several Monte Carlo sampling methods have been created to capture the impact of nuclear data covariance on nuclear engineering problems, including SCALE Sampler, NUSS, SHARK-X, amongst others [57] [58] [59] [56].
+Several Monte Carlo sampling methods have been created to capture the effect of nuclear data covariance on nuclear engineering problems, including SCALE Sampler, NUSS, SHARK-X, amongst others [57] [58] [59] [56].
 Many collections of software capable of performing these types of uncertainty quantification are not available for distribution or focus solely on reactors.

 Deficiencies with the stochastic sampling approach are generally associated with the nuclear data libraries utilized and the sampling method.
-First, nuclear data uncertainty is often above 100% in energy regions where a measurement was never taken, so the value of the cross-section is not well characterized.
+First, nuclear data uncertainty is often above 100% in energy regions where a measurement was never taken, so the value of the cross section is not well characterized.
 Second, the nuclear data uncertainty is assumed to be normally distributed; however, alternative forms may be more appropriate.
-In stochastic sampling approaches, these two factors leads to truncation of large uncertainties to prevent performing neutron transport calcula- tions with negative cross-sections.
-Although negative cross-sections are non-physical, the truncation may underestimate the uncertainty which can have an impact if the experiment is performed in these energy domains when using the Gaussian distri- bution.
-Finally, component cross-sections which make up the total cross-section are constrained to add up to the total cross-section.
+In stochastic sampling approaches, these two factors leads to truncation of large uncertainties to prevent performing neutron transport calcula- tions with negative cross sections.
+Although negative cross sections are non-physical, the truncation may underestimate the uncertainty, which can have an effect if the experiment is performed in these energy domains when using the Gaussian distri- bution.
+Finally, component cross sections which make up the total cross section are constrained to add up to the total cross section.

 Monte Carlo Neutron Transport